 The crash of FedEx Flight 647 could lead to wider establishment of Part 121 programs to detect and correct pilot performance deficiencies, and to enhanced emergency evacuation training for flight crews.
 These are among several recommendations issued by the NTSB last week at its final hearing on the Dec.
 18, 2003, accident involving a FedEx MD-10-10F (N364FE).
 The safety board found flight crew actions as probable cause of the hard landing on Runway 36R at Memphis (Tenn.)
 International ...

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "FedEx Crash Highlights Need to Correct Performance Deficiencies".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "FedEx Crash Highlights Need to Correct Performance Deficiencies".

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.

 Not currently a subscriber?
 Click on the "Learn More" button below to view subscription offers.